felipebravom/AffectiveTweets/README.md

 ## Citation
-There is no official publication related to this project yet.
-In the meanwhile please cite the following paper if using this package in an academic publication:
+Please cite the following paper if using this package in an academic publication:

-* F. Bravo-Marquez, E. Frank, S. M. Mohammad, and B. Pfahringer __Determining Word--Emotion Associations from Tweets by Multi-Label Classification__, In WI '16: Proceedings of the 2016 IEEE/WIC/ACM International Conference on Web Intelligence, Omaha, Nebraska, USA 2016.
-Pages 536-539.
-DOI:10.1109/WI.2016.90
+* Emotion Intensities in Tweets.
+Saif M. Mohammad and Felipe Bravo-Marquez.
+Submitted.

 ## Contact